-While some events such as the full moon and the supermoon can be viewed from anywhere in the world, this year’s first eclipse of 2022 on April 30, is a partial solar eclipse visible from southern South America, parts of Antarctica, and over the Pacific and Atlantic Oceans.
+While some events such as the full moon and the supermoon can be viewed from anywhere in the world, the first eclipse of 2023 is a total solar eclipse visible from a remote penisula in Australia, and parts of East Timor and Indonesia.

 Plan your trip to dark sky areas for better chances of viewing meteor showers.